-Sometimes an illness or major surgery can lead you with a road to recovery that can’t start at home.
+Sometimes an illness or major surgery can lead you on a road to recovery that can’t start at home.
 That might require the use of inpatient rehabilitation (or rehab) care to return you to full health.

 Is Inpatient Rehab Included in Medicare?

 Medicare coverage for inpatient rehab care is covered under Medicare Part A. You may receive skilled rehabilitation therapy to help you recover from severe injuries, surgery, or sickness.

 Inpatient rehabilitation services may be received in a skilled nursing facility, an inpatient rehabilitation center, an acute care rehabilitation center, or a rehabilitation hospital.

 Medicare covers inpatient rehabilitation if your doctor verifies that you have a medical condition that requires intensive rehabilitation, continuing medical supervision, and collaboration between doctors and therapists.

 Medicare will cover your rehabilitation services, such as physical therapy, occupational therapy, and speech-language pathology.
 In addition, Medicare will pay for a semi-private room, your meals, nursing assistance, medicines, and other hospital goods provided throughout your stay.
 Medicare won’t pay for private duty nursing.

 After a hospital stay, many people get inpatient rehabilitation treatment, a type of inpatient care.
 Suppose your ailment or condition requires close coordination between your doctor and caregivers.
 In that case, you may receive specialized nursing care to recuperate after your initial therapy.

 Many Medicare beneficiaries utilize inpatient rehab for a variety of reasons.
 Staff at a skilled nursing home can keep track of your condition and provide care at all times.
 Facility caregivers may provide personal care services and other daily living activities.